Review | Chefs respond to the pandemic by launching all-day cafes

 If only I lived closer!
 Every whim — breakfast tacos, revivifying fruit-and-vegetable drinks, desserts including carrot cake and banana pudding — seems to be checked off at Baker’s Daughter, which also peddles such cheffy touches as pickled ramps and cilantro-lime vinaigrette.

 The retail aspect of the operation hasn’t caught on yet, a situation Baker attributes to minimal foot traffic.
 Lack of business isn’t for lack of interesting products, however.
 A few friends on my Christmas gift list got fruit vinegars from Virginia’s popular Lindera Farms, and my pantry is better for the addition of pomegranate and molasses syrup.
-The labels on display are those Baker and his crew rely on at Gravitas; diners who praise say, the restaurant’s cheese course, might be directed to the cafe’s coolers, where the draws include subtly nutty, buttery Boxcarr Cottonseed made with goat and cow’s milk in North Carolina.
+The labels on display are those Baker and his crew rely on at Gravitas; diners who praise, say, the restaurant’s cheese course might be directed to the cafe’s coolers, where the draws include subtly nutty, buttery Boxcarr Cottonseed made with goat and cow’s milk in North Carolina.

 Care and holiday packages designed for two (thank you!) or more have been great successes for Baker’s Daughter, which sold 250 Thanksgiving orders.
 Expect more cafes from its creator, who is planning to open in Chinatown this winter.